Official Notices

 Protection of Pupil Rights Amendment

-The Protection of Pupil Rights Amendment (PPRA) is a federal law that gives parents/guardians of elementary and secondary students rights regarding the collection of data for surveys, marketing, and certain physical exams.
+The Protection of Pupil Rights Amendment (PPRA) is a federal law giving parents/guardians of elementary and secondary students rights regarding the collection of data for surveys, marketing, and certain physical exams.
 The Seattle School Board has adopted Board Policy No. 3232 detailing the rights and obligations of the PPRA.
-More information about the PPRA
+More information about the PPRA.

-The PPRA requires parents or guardians to be informed before students are asked questions in a survey about:
+The PPRA requires parents/guardians to be informed before students are asked questions in a survey about:

 1. Political affiliations or beliefs of the student or student’s parent;